-What is Paint Primer?
+What is Paint Primer

 It functions as a binder and allows the paint to dry evenly and retain its sheen.
 Without it the final paint results may turn out blotchy and or uneven.
 A coat of primer seals the surface when applying a fresh coat of paint colour.
 It covers the old paint so that it doesn’t bleed through on your newly painted surface.
 You can read more about Paint Primer on this wikipedia link.

-Without getting too technical, the basic difference between paint and primer is resins versus pigments.
-The resins in primers are sealants for porous surfaces and provide the bond on the surface.
-This is the paint primer‘s basic function, a sealed and primed surface on which to apply your topcoat.
+Without getting too technical, the basic difference between paint and primer is resins vs pigments.
+The resins in paint primers are sealants for porous surfaces and provide the bond on the surface.
+This basic function of a paint primer is to provide a sealed and primed surface on which to apply your topcoat.

 Primers are also problem solvers.
 They make an excellent first layer of protection to wood surfaces which naturally contain knots, as well as rust from nails and stains from water leaks.
 There are primers for different situations and you can find more information on the Benjamin Moore Website for primers for more of what the different primer types are and situations they are to be used in.

 No matter what you may be lead to believe by all the hype and marketing any time you start a painting project you must apply a primer before your two final paint coats are applied of your chosen paint colour.

 Whether you’re purchasing the trendy “paint and primer in one” advertised in many of the box stores, or buying a primer then your paint, you’re not saving any money or time by doing so.
-In fact if you total the costs of 2 gallons of the paint and primer in one, you’re no further ahead then 1 gallon of primer and 1 gallon of your chosen paint colour. regular to mid line quality (of course if you select the top end of say… a benjamin moore paint line) your cost may increase slightly but you’ll be getting a higher quality paint in the end.
+In fact if you total the costs of 2 gallons of the paint and primer in one, you’re no further ahead then 1 gallon of primer and 1 gallon of your chosen paint colour.
+Regular to mid line quality (of course if you select the top end of say… a benjamin moore paint line) your cost may increase slightly but you’ll be getting a higher quality paint in the end.

 You must also take into consideration that whether you apply a basic primer then two coats of final paint colour and sometimes three dependent on the depth of colour pigmentation you are covering, or whether you are using the “paint and primer in one” and rolling that onto your walls 3 to 4 times, no time has been saved.

-When Is a Primer Recommended?
+When Is a Primer Recommended

-A full primer coat is required prior to all repainting work.
+A full primer coat is required prior to any repainting work.
 Previously painted surfaces will sometimes only require a spot priming of course this depends on the condition of the surface.
 A professional house painter will give you the necessary advice and recommendations.